-3-01 THIRD TIME OFFENSE: Breaking any part of the same rule three times will be considered a major offense, regardless of the severity of the initial infraction.

-3-02 DRUGS: Possession of narcotics, selling drugs to other students or any repeat offense of 2-14 will be considered a major offense and may result in dismissal at the discretion of the dean of students.
+- 3-01 THIRD TIME OFFENSE: Breaking any part of the same rule three times will be considered a major offense, regardless of the severity of the initial infraction. - 3-02 DRUGS: Possession of narcotics, selling drugs to other students or any repeat offense of 2-14 will be considered a major offense and may result in dismissal at the discretion of the dean of students.
 You may also be subject to the jurisdiction of local law enforcement.
-Please note that a drug-related felony conviction may disqualify you from receiving future federal financial aid.

-- 3-03 ALCOHOL: Any repeat offense of 2-12 will be considered a major offense and may result in dismissal.
+Please note that a drug-related felony conviction may disqualify you from receiving future federal financial aid. - 3-03 ALCOHOL: Any repeat offense of 2-12 will be considered a major offense and may result in dismissal.
 If you have also broken a law, you may be subject to the jurisdiction of local law enforcement. - 3-04 HAZING: Hazing is a Class II misdemeanor in Nebraska.
-You must not be involved in Hazing, which is defined as any activity by which a person intentionally or recklessly endangers the physical or mental health or safety of an individual for the purpose of initiation into, admission into, affiliation with, or continued membership with university organizations such as clubs, societies, athletic organizations, etc. - 3-05 SEXUAL ASSAULT / RAPE: You must not engage in any form of non-consensual sexual activity or misconduct, including rape or sexual assault, invasion of sexual privacy, including video or audio recordings that could be interpreted as sexual in nature.
-For the safety of everyone on our campus, you may be reported to local law enforcement. - 3-06 ARSON: You must not intentionally or recklessly start a fire or cause an explosion, whether it damages personal property or not. - 3-07 FALSE ALARM: You must not intentionally give a false warning of a campus emergency, including the pulling of fire alarms.
+You must not be involved in Hazing, which is defined as any activity by which a person intentionally or recklessly endangers the physical or mental health or safety of an individual for the purpose of initiation into, admission into, affiliation with, or continued membership with university organizations such as clubs, societies, athletic organizations, etc. - 3-05 SEXUAL ASSAULT / RAPE: You must not engage in any form of non-consensual sexual The mission of York University is to transform lives through Christ-centered education and to equip students for lifelong service to God, family and society.

+activity or misconduct, including rape or sexual assault, invasion of sexual privacy, including video or audio recordings that could be interpreted as sexual in nature.
+For the safety of everyone on our campus, you may be reported to local law enforcement.

+- 3-06 ARSON: You must not intentionally or recklessly start a fire or cause an explosion, whether it damages personal property or not. - 3-07 FALSE ALARM: You must not intentionally give a false warning of a campus emergency, including the pulling of fire alarms.
 A false fire alarm is considered a felony and may be punishable by incarceration and up to a \$1000 fine. - 3-08 WEAPONS: You must not possess, carry, use, or discharge any weapon on campus or at any campus-sponsored event, including firearms, knives, and tasers, regardless of permit status.
 Air guns, pellet guns, paintball guns, and BB guns are also banned and will be disciplined at the discretion of the dean of students. - 3-09 BULLYING / DISCRIMINATION: You must not intentionally or unintentionally cause physical or emotional harm to another person on or off campus, or discriminate according to university policy.
 This includes but is not limited to unlawful detention of another person, threatening serious harm, fighting, harassment, stalking, and retaliation.